ridercoach/rsna2018/README.md

 article and this project.
 In the article, the author is trying to detect something that has sharp edges, a uniform shape, and 5 colors, and he gets down to an average error of 0.08 with only 300 training images and 1000 iterations.
-In this project, where we are trying to detect something that is not only almost invisible to the untrained eye but has only one channel of color information, I trained for 12,300 iterations with 2000 images and only got down to an error of around 1.5.
+In this project, in which we are trying to detect something that is not only almost invisible to the untrained human eye but has only one channel of color information, I trained for 12,300 iterations with 2000 images and only got down to an error of around 1.5.
 However, this was still enough to make the model moderately useful.**